phrase/phraseapp-rubymotion/README.md

 Motion::Project::App.setup do |app|
   app.name = "Test Application"
   app.development do
-    app.phrase do
+    app.phraseapp do
-      app.phrase.enabled = true
+      app.phraseapp.enabled = true
-      app.phrase.access_token = "YOUR_AUTH_TOKEN"
+      app.phraseapp.access_token = "YOUR_AUTH_TOKEN"
-      app.phrase.project_id = "YOUR_PROJECT_ID"
+      app.phraseapp.project_id = "YOUR_PROJECT_ID"
     end
   end
 end
 ```

-This will automatically create the `phrase_config.rb` configuration file in your app folder during every build process.
+This will automatically create the `phraseapp_config.rb` configuration file in your app folder during every build process.

 **Please make sure that you only enable PhraseApp in development mode and never in release mode!**